space-station-os/space-station-os.github.io/source/faq.md

 **Q: Is this Space Station OS project officially supported by Open Robotics?**

-A: We reached out to Open Robotics for confirmation in November 2024 and are awaiting an official response.
+A: We reached out to Open Robotics for confirmation in November 2024 and are discussing.

 **Demos**